jonathanglasmeyer/bachelor/README.md

+# My bachelor thesis
-### Better accuracy of automatic lecture transcriptions by using context information from slide contents
+This is the repository for my bachelor thesis on the topic "Better accuracy of automatic lecture transcriptions by using context information from slide contents".

+You may read it [here as a PDF](thesis/out/bachelor.pdf).

+### Introduction
 Scannability is crucial for academic research: you have to be able to quickly evaluate the usefulness of a given resource by skimming the content and looking for the parts that are specifically